 3. Adding Logs

-Once the kindling stack has caught, begin adding logs to your fire.
+Once the kindling wood stack has caught, begin adding logs to your fire.
 Place smaller logs in a crosshatch formation on top of the burning kindling and make sure they are touching each other for maximum heat transfer.
 As the smaller logs catch fire, add larger logs to maintain an even burn.

 4. Recognising Fire Signals